MADMAN-Modding/FalconsEsportsOverlays/README.md

 # FalconsEsportsOverlays

-This is a streaming overlay for esports teams with a nice gui app written in Rust, you can it find in the <a href="https://github.com/MADMAN-Modding/FalconsEsportsOverlays/releases/latest" target="_blank">releases</a> page.
+This is an overlay to be used for esports teams to stream; it has a nice gui app written in Rust, you can it find in the <a href="https://github.com/MADMAN-Modding/FalconsEsportsOverlays/releases/latest" target="_blank">releases</a> page.

 <h1>Setup</h1>

-<p>Go to the latest release on the releases tab, download the zip file for your respective OS, unzip the file, make sure that you keep everything in that folder together, git must be installed in order to download the actual overlays, the homepage of the app will explain the rest.</p>
+<p>Go to the latest release on the releases tab, download the version for your device.
+The app will explained the rest.</p>
-<p>After that just follow the instruction on the first page of the app.
-Make sure to keep everything that came in the folder together!</p>
+<p>If you have any questions or issues you can email me or message me on Discord, these can be found on my <a href="https://github.com/MADMAN-Modding" target="_blank">profile</a></p>

 <h1>Overlay Status</h1>